Transforming metrics on a line bundle to the Okounkov body: Introduction

 where $d\lambda$ denotes the Lebesgue measure on $\Delta(L).$ \end{theorem}

-The proof of Theorem \ref{mainintro} relies on the fact that one can use certain $L^2$-norms related to the weight, called Bernstein-Markov norms, to compute the Chebyshev transform.
-With the help of these one can interpret the right-hand side in equation (\ref{introformula}) as a limit of Donaldson bifunctionals $\mathcal{L}_k(\psi,\varphi).$ On the other hand, the main theorem in \cite{Berman} says that the bifunctionals $\mathcal{L}_k(\psi,\varphi)$ converges to the relative energy when $k$ tends to infinity, which gives us our theorem.
+The proof of Theorem \ref{mainintro} relies on the fact that one can use certain $L^2$-norms related to the metric, called Bernstein-Markov norms, to compute the Chebyshev transform.
+With the help of these one can interpret the right-hand side in equation (\ref{introformula}) as a limit of Donaldson bifunctionals closely related and asymptotically equal to the ones used in the definition of the metric volume.
+This gives a new proof of the fact that the limit (\ref{introlimit}) exists.